CyCoSnag/snag_weapon_metas/README.md

 I will be re-releasing this later on as a paid resource with balance changes more suitable in a role play server.
 This will include the sniper and less-than-lethal changes showcased here.

 Installation:
 Unzip the resource.
+Remove the "-main" from the resource folder name.
 Put the resource into your servers resources folder.
 Add the resource name to your server startup config.
 Modify the resource to your liking.
 Start server.
 Enjoy!